sdcondon/SwashbuckleDynamicLocalization/README.md

 # Swashbuckle.DynamicLocalization

+## Overview - What It's Supposed To Do

 This package exposes two distinct pieces of functionality, extending on Swashbuckle:
  * Swashbuckle filters that grab descriptions from resource strings, using the CurrentUICulture.
  * Logic to expose the localisation functionality that Swagger UI includes, again using CurrentUICulture.